 A DBS webpage sets out which identification documents it accepts.
 At least one of the documents must show the applicant's current address.

-If you carry out an enhanced DBS check with barred list information on an individual (see above), with 'children's workforce independent schools' specified in the parameters, the certificate will detail whether they're subject a section 128 direction.
+If you carry out an enhanced DBS check with barred list information on an individual (see above), with 'children's workforce independent schools' specified in the parameters, the certificate will detail whether they're subject to a section 128 direction.

 If you're not carrying out a barred list check, you can carry out section 128 direction checks through the Teaching Regulation Agency (TRA).
 You can do this by logging onto the DfE sign-in service.